T Bar Row Muscles Worked

 13.Machine High Row

 This exercise is performed on a machine that allows you to row the weight towards your chest.
-This is a good option for people who want to target the upper back muscles.

 • Adjust the seat and machine for proper alignment.